Banking regulators still see supervisory gaps at global financial firms

-The remit of the three bodies cover the bulk of global capital markets and all main financial centers.
+The remit of the three bodies cover the bulk of global capital markets and all main financial centres.

 The crisis of 2007-2009 showed the need for closer cooperation among national supervisors who oversee different parts of global financial groups in order to take speedy action and avert taxpayer bailouts and the survey looked at whether supervisors could work together if such a financial conglomerate got into trouble.